 [Elger 2009, p.242]

-1980: Continues working on Stroke paintings [CR: 451 and 452] and smaller Abstract Paintings.
-Makes first squeegee painting [CR: 456-1].
-Publishes artist's book, 128 Details from a Picture [Editions CR: 56].
+1980: Richter continues working on the Stroke paintings [CR: 451 and 452] and smaller Abstract Paintings.
+He makes his first squeegee painting [CR: 456-1] and publishes the artist's book 128 Details from a Picture [Editions CR: 56].

 For the overall design we are proceeding from the basis that the walls, pillars and other structures have a silver-grey, stainless steel surface.
 In addition, sheeting made of enamel and mirror glass should be used for visual enhancement ...
 For the artistic design, we have focused mainly on the level of the station platform, rather than the places that are usually chosen for public art incorporated into architecture, or Kunst am Bau.

-[Description of design for König-Heinrich-Platz Underground Station, 1980 (together with Isa Genzken), Richter 2009, pp.116-7]
+[Description of design for König-Heinrich-Platz Underground Station, (1980) (together with Isa Genzken), Richter 2009, pp.116-7]

-Receives Arnold Bode Prize in Kassel.
+He receives the Arnold Bode Prize in Kassel.

 17 January-8 March: German Art Today, Musée d'art moderne de la Ville de Paris.